firstcontributions/first-contributions/CODE_OF_CONDUCT.md

 *   Gracefully accepting constructive criticism.
 *   Focusing on what is best for the community.
 *   Showing empathy towards other community members.
+*   Helping and assisting newbies as well as other members so that they can contribute better and without any hesitation.

 Examples of unacceptable behavior by participants include:

 *   The use of sexualized language or imagery and unwelcome sexual attention or advances.
 *   Trolling, insulting/derogatory comments, and personal or political attacks.
 *   Public or private harassment.
+*   Showing hatred or disrespect to anyone by abusing or any means.
+*   Making invalid changes to someone else's repo knowingly and spamming the open-source server.
 *   Publishing others' private information, such as a physical or electronic address, without explicit permission.
 *   Other conduct which could reasonably be considered inappropriate in a professional setting.